Drawing Basic Shapes

 Before you draw a circle, it’s helpful to understand how SketchUp creates circle entities:

-• These segments act as a single line in that they can define the edge of a face and divide a face.
-Additionally, selecting one segment selects the entire circle entity.
+- These segments act as a single line by defining the edge of a face and dividing a face.
+Selecting one segment selects the entire circle entity.

 To draw a circle, follow these steps:

-4. (Optional) Until you select a new tool or draw a new circle, you can use the Measurements box to change the circle’s radius or the number of sides as follows:
+- (Optional) Until you select a new tool or draw a new circle, you can use the Measurements box to change the circle’s radius or the number of sides:

 Tip: The Entity Info dialog box offers a handy way to edit the sides and radius values anytime.
 See Editing shapes later in this article for details.